jonnycomes/sandpiles/README.md

 # Sandpile Toppler

-This is a python app for toppling sandpiles corresponding to rectangular grids in the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model).
+This is a python app for toppling sandpiles corresponding to rectangular grids in the [abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model).

 ## Resources to learn the mathematics of sandpiles